eznix86/calx-docker/README.md

     For configuration options see [Build-time variables](#build-time-variables) below.
 Update the appropriate values in your .env file, then proceed.

-5. Build the Cal.com docker image:
+5. Build the Calx.mu docker image:

     Note: Due to application configuration requirements, an available database is currently required during the build process.